scuzzydude/asimov/asimov.md

 Here's what isn't going to happen.

 The Mayor of Los Angeles is not going send a mechanized brigade of troops to Houston, surround Minute Maid Park and forcibly take a shirtless José Altuve hostage.
 New York City is not going shell downtown Houston with nerve gas and send a squad of SEALs to replace *The Dream's* sculpture in front of the house he built with a statue of Spike Lee.
-The British are not going nuke Austin in 2023 after Governor McConaughey signs his first executive order declaring all members of Led Zeppelin not honorary, but actual Texans.
+The British are not going nuke Austin after Governor McConaughey signs his first executive order declaring all members of Led Zeppelin not honorary, but actual Texans.

 We're not going to war over genius.
 If we do, we have failed as a species.